 26th (evening) – 28th April 2019 (White Peak/Staffordshire Moorlands)

 “I learnt a great deal and thoroughly enjoyed myself.
-I was really pleased to find that we got NNAS and ESTC bundled into BEL, great value for money!
+I was really pleased to find that we got NNAS bundled into BEL, great value for money!
 There was precious little ‘down-time’ over the week, meaning our days were fully used.
 The handouts and pointers to the other resources were valuable.
 Even after having run 2 Gold and 3 Silver paddling DofE expeditions, I learnt a massive amount and now have the knowledge to help me run this coming year’s events to a significantly higher standard of professionalism.”

 – Teacher (Secondary School)